-Stretch film with Modified Edges:
+Stretch film with Modified Edges: a strong alternative

 Mainly used for manual packaging, stretch film with ModifiedEdges (ME) and pre-stretch film (PS) may seem at first glance to be direct competitors.
 But ME is outperforming regular pre-stretch film in nearly all product characteristics – especially in terms of residual stretchability, puncture resistance and production costs.
 The main reason for this development is SML’s advanced winding technology.